WooCommerce as Channel

 Try This: Use "Direct Copy" for Images to ensure all product visuals are published.

-You’ve mapped key fields like Description and SKU to WooCommerce, preparing your products for publishing.
+Summary: Map key fields like Description and SKU to WooCommerce, preparing your products for publishing.
 Adjust as needed in the interface.

-Pro Tip: Verify your image URLs before publishing to ensure they load correctly in WooCommerce.
+Tip: Verify your image URLs before publishing to ensure they load correctly in WooCommerce.

 Order Operations